bacula-web/bacula-web/docs/source/02_install/test.rst

 .. image:: /_static/bacula-web-test-page.jpg
    :scale: 20%

-note:: this setting is availabe since Bacula-Web 5.2.11
+note:: this setting is available since Bacula-Web 5.2.11

 .. note:: Default username and password are (admin/bacula)